antoinekociuba/AntoineK_MediaChooserField/README.md

 ## Category/Product form field

-Edit Observer.php setMediaChooserFieldRenderer method and define field(s) you want to use with the Media Chooser
+Edit Observer.php setMediaChooserFieldRenderer method and define field(s) you want to use with the Media Chooser.

 For example: